Line H (Buenos Aires Underground): Rolling stock

 The 300 Series (right) replaced the temporary Siemens-Schuckert Orenstein & Koppel stock (left).

 During its early years, Line H was served by a temporary fleet of refurbished and original vintage Siemens-Schuckert Orenstein & Koppel train sets originally introduced on line C, with electric current supplied by overhead lines.
 The cars featured 42 seats and 4 doors per side.

 As the line was extended and passenger numbers increased, the rolling stock was replaced by new Alsom 300 Series units ordered from that company in 2012 in order to make up the entirety of the Line's rolling stock.
 The first 6 of the 120 new Alstom cars arrived In August 2015, with the remainder phased-in as the line has been extended.

 Further expansion

 Visitors at Las Heras station before its inauguration.

 An initial extension to Corrientes station was inaugurated on Monday 6 December 2010.
 The Córdoba and Las Heras stations opened in December 2015 with Santa Fe station (which links Line H to Line D) opening in April 2016.
 Alstom Metropolis rolling stock is now being used on the line.

 The Facultad de Derecho station (located at the University of Buenos Aires Faculty of Law) was originally intended to be located across the road next to Plaza Francia, however concerns that it would damage the prestigious Recoleta Cemetery necessitated revisions to these plans and therefore delayed construction of the station, which eventually opened in May 2018.
-The final stretch to Retiro is not set to open until some time after the revision of the route following the relocation of the Plaza Francia station.
+While the plans for the extension exist, the extension to Retiro is not under construction.